gomorpheus/morpheus-docs/getting_started/functionality/vmware_support/vmware_support.rst

 |morphdat| will support customers who run |morpheus| products on supported operating systems, irrespective of whether they are running in VMware environments or not. |morphdat| supports operating systems, not specific hardware configurations.
 Accordingly, VMware operates as a hardware abstraction layer.

 VMware supports a set of certified operating systems and hardware.
-The customer and VMware will be responsible for any interactions or issues that arise at the hardware or oprating system layer as a result of their use of VMware.
+The customer and VMware will be responsible for any interactions or issues that arise at the hardware or operating system layer as a result of their use of VMware.

 |morphdat| will not require clients to recreate and troubleshoot every issue in a non-VMware environment; however, |morphdat| does reserve the right to request our customers to diagnose certain issues in a native certified operating system environment, operating without the virtual environment. |morphdat| will only make this request when there is reason to believe that the virtual environment is a contributing factor to the issue.